Lupus and Antiphospholipid Syndrome

 - Infections: Infections like HIV, syphilis, Hepatitis C, Lyme disease do have a higher incidence of having antiphospholipid antibodies.

-- Medications: The antibiotic amoxicillin, hydralazine taken for high blood pressure, quinidine which is taken for regulation of heart rhythm, and an anti-seizure medication called phenytoin may lead to a higher risk for the development of antiphospholipid antibodies.
+- Medications: The antibiotic amoxicillin, hydralazine taken for high blood pressure, quinidine which is taken for regulation of heart rhythm and the anti-seizure medication phenytoin may lead to a higher risk for the development of antiphospholipid antibodies.